 I believe that apart from the domed Holly tree the only shrub that could be considered for keeping in this border is the Forsythia.
 Its saving grace, apart from its spring colour, is its ability to be pruned into a manageable shape – as shown in the picture below.
 This quality could be used to follow the borrowed landscape suggestion made in Section 2, i.e. that plants in this border should be kept below the top of the wall and that their form should echo that of the distant trees.

 Before finishing this section I would like to return to the Fatsia that was mentioned in the opening paragraph.
 This plant could be transplanted to the border below the wall but only if you’re happy with the demands of including it in your annual garden maintenance regime.
 These plants respond well to pruning and it could easily be kept from growing over the lawn or above the top of the wall.
 It could also be cleared of its lower branches in order to make it associate even more with the shape of the distant trees.

-The final shrub of interest is found on the corner of the living room patio, it is pictured below.
+The final shrub of interest is to be found in the lawn on the corner of patio, it is pictured below.